|As a twice-over graduate of the DLI Eastern European Language School at Skytop, I am totally ashamed of the fact that it took Syracuse University and

 left.
 The area to the right of the "wall" out to the curb was actually East Zone territory but the West Berliners placed

-memorials wrapped in barbed wire all along the Wall to remember the many victims of Communist terror.
+memorials wrapped in barbed wire all along the side of the Wall to remember the many victims of Communist terror

 This section of Berlin was also a prime escape tunnel area since the sub-soil of this part of Berlin